- Areas

 Digital Humanities, Culture and LanguageResearchers: Daniel Burckhardt, Julia Kleinschmidt, Werner Treß

 For the purpose of this project, the existing online content is being comprehensively revised and supplemented by a digital edition of public domain works.
-The representative selection initially includes 20 books from the original list of 316 titles.
-These publications will be made available free of charge on the website and freely reusable for download in PDF format.
-Short introductions briefly explain the content of the work, the historical context, and the reasons for its classification at the time as a "forbidden" or "burned" book.
+At the heart of this website, the digital library, you will currently find a selection of 22 representative books from the list of over 316 writings compiled together with a commission of experts.
+This selection will be expanded over the coming months.
+These publications are available free of charge on the website and freely reusable for download in PDF format.
+Short introductions briefly explain the content of the work, the historical context, and the reasons for its classification at the time as a “forbidden” or “burned” book.
 The books will be supplemented by short biographies of the authors.

 Jewish [hi]stories in the GDR